Automate4U Logo

 Start

-Choose one repeatable workflow, such as new client intake, appointment requests, document collection, or follow-up reminders.
+Choose one repeatable workflow, such as new client intake, missed-call response, appointment requests, document collection, or lead follow-up.

 Pilot

-Run real inquiries with staff review, measure response time, booking completion, missing-info reduction, and escalation quality.
+Run real inquiries with staff review, measure response time, booking completion, lead handoff speed, missing-info reduction, and escalation quality.

 Expand

-Add more channels, follow-up workflows, document reminders, reporting, or specialized routing once the first workflow is trusted.
+Add more channels, follow-up workflows, document reminders, property or advisor routing, reporting, or specialized handoffs once the first workflow is trusted.

 Find the first workflow worth automating.